rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 The installer installs MySQL and all dependencies.

-After installation is complete, the `mysql_secure_installation` utility runs.
+After installation is complete, if the secure installation utility does not launch automattically, enter `mysql_secure_installation` on the command line.
 This utility prompts you to define the mysql root password and other security related options, including removing remote access to the root user and setting the root password.